Great-Sun-Group/greatsun-dev/README.md

    GH_PAT=your_personal_access_token
    ```

-3. Open the project in Visual Studio Code and reopen in a devcontainer when prompted, or run:
+3. Build and start the development container:
    ```
-   code .
+   docker-compose up -d --build
    ```

-4. The devcontainer will automatically set up the environment and submodules using the `init-environment.sh` script.
+4. Attach VS Code to the running container or use `docker exec` to access the container's shell.

+## Usage

-## Starting the Services
+### Starting Services

 To start all services (credex-core, credex-bot, and credex-dev), run: